Get in Touch

 • Creating local credentials

-• Granting the correct permissions
+• Granting appropriate permissions

-• Best practice dedicated sheets for automations
+• Best practices: using dedicated sheets for automations

 Useful No-Code Operations